Open-Building-Management/operating-systems/README.md

-# operating-systems
+# operatings-systems

-built with buildroot
+built using buildroot